Food bank in Huntington honors local heroes

 “People will do food drives and load up trucks and bring in all kinds of donations,” said Kirkhart.

-There were three “Hunger Hero” =recipients at Mondays dinner, and one of them was the Vass family, who volunteered their time at the food bank, grew and donated organic food, and they also did the traditional food and money drives.
+There were three “Hunger Hero” recipients at Monday’s dinner, including the Vass family, who volunteered their time at the food bank, grew and donated organic food, and also did the traditional food and money drives.

 “The kids did all this.
 I don’t mean to take any credit for it,” said Trey Vass with a smile on his face.

-Jaime Vass said their two children, Van and Emery, volunteered at the food bank regulary, and it was a good educational experience for them.
+Jaime Vass said their two children, Van and Emery, volunteered at the food bank regularly, and it was a good educational experience for them.

 “How important it is to get a balanced diet and how hard it is to concentrate for school.
 They learned how impacted children are by food insecurity,” said Jaime Vass.